Yannis4444/Orange-Share/README.md

 # Orange Share
-A small python server that accepts requests from an apple shortcut to allow sharing all sorts of media from iOS with any desktop OS.
+A small python server that accepts requests from an Apple shortcut to allow sharing all sorts of media from iOS with any desktop OS.
+It allows sending content right from the share sheet - similar to AirDrop between Apple Devices

 ## How it works
 Orange Share consists of a webserver that should be able to run on any Unix or Windows Computer and a few Shortcuts